 If you have violated your F-1 or M-1 student status—even if you haven't been caught at it—you may want to step up and apply for "reinstatement."
 If your request for reinstatement is approved, USCIS will officially recognize that you have gotten back your student status (and are no longer accruing unlawful time) as of the date your reinstatement is approved.

 Common forms of violating one's status include dropping out of school or enrolling part-time without requesting a reduced course load from a DSO.
+Of course, more serious issues like a run-in with police can lead to loss of status.
 Working without authorization is another common form of violating student status, but reinstatement is not available in this situation.

 The process of applying for reinstatement is the same for F-1 and M-1 visa holders.
 You will need to work with your DSO to assemble certain forms, attach some supporting paperwork, and mail it all to a USCIS office, as described below.